Another man accuses late U. of Michigan doctor of sex abuse - WHIZ News

-ANN ARBOR, Michigan (AP) — The president of the University of Michigan apologized Thursday to “anyone who was harmed” by a late doctor after several former students said he molested them during medical exams at the school, including one man who said the university didn’t respond when he reported the abuse decades ago.
+ANN ARBOR, Michigan (AP) — The president of the University of Michigan apologized Thursday to “anyone who was harmed” by a school doctor who has been accused by several former students of molesting them during medical exams, including one man who said the university did not respond when he reported the abuse decades ago.

-Gary Bailey, 72, told The Associated Press that Dr. Robert E. Anderson dropped his pants and asked him to fondle his genitals in a medical exam during Bailey’s senior year in 1968 or 1969.
+One of those students, Gary Bailey, told The Associated Press that the late Dr. Robert E. Anderson dropped his pants and asked him to fondle his genitals in a medical exam during Bailey’s senior year in 1968 or 1969.
 Bailey said he filled out a complaint form to the University Health Service within a month or so, writing that the behavior was “inappropriate.”

-The university announced Wednesday that it had launched an investigation into Anderson’s conduct after five of his former patients alleged he sexually abused them during exams.
+The university announced Wednesday that it had launched an investigation into Anderson’s conduct after five former patients made abuse allegations.
 Officials have acknowledged that some university employees were aware of accusations against the doctor prior to a 2018 complaint that led to a police investigation.

-University President Mark Schlissel opened a meeting of the school’s Board of Regents Thursday afternoon by reading a prepared statement about Anderson.
+University President Mark Schlissel opened a meeting of the school’s Board of Regents Thursday by reading a prepared statement about Anderson, who died in 2008.

 “The patient-physician relationship involves a solemn commitment and trust,” he said.
 “The allegations are highly disturbing.
 On behalf of the university, I apologize to anyone who was harmed by Dr. Anderson.”